Communist Party of Thailand: 1960s: The People's War

 The party launched the Thai Patriotic Front (TPF) on 1 January 1965.
 The TPF had a six-point programme for peace and neutrality.
 The Front called for the formation of a patriotic and democratic government, and opposed the Thai government and US troop presence in Thailand.
 The TPF was poised to fill the role of the united front in the triangular setting of the people's war strategy (party-army-front).

 Low intensity armed struggle began in August 1965 when the party declared through VOPT that "an era of armed struggle had begun".
 Concomitantly, the party began armed actions in the Na Kae District of Nakhon Phanom Province.
 At the time it was estimated that the party had around 1,200 armed fighters under its command.

+During this time, a notable CPT figure was Chit Phumisak, a revolutionary and intellectual.
+He had translated The Communist Manifesto into Thai in the 1950s, and had been jailed from 1957 to 1963 under the Sarit dictatorship.
+Upon his release he joined the party and took part in its struggle in the Sakhon Nakhon Province.
+He was killed by government officials on May 5, 1966 but went on to become an iconic figure in Thailand's left-wing movement.

+In February and August 1967, the Thai government conducted a number of counter-insurgency raids in Bangkok and Thonburi, arresting 30 CPT members including secretary-general Thong Chaemsri.

 Opposition to US military presence in Thailand was a key element of the CPT during the Vietnam War.
 The CPT alleged that Thailand was a neocolonial country under US control.
 Emphasis was thus given to the struggle for national independence.
 As of 1968, the theory of neocolonialism was rejected by large sections of the party, who were inspired by Maoist positions arguing that Thailand was a semi-colonial country.

 As of 1968, the CPT guerrilla network consisted of less than 4,000 armed fighters, scattered across the northern mountains and other periphery regions.
 The CPT guerrilla had limited links to outside support.

 In 1969, the Supreme Command of the People's Liberation Army of Thailand was formed, marking a new phase in the build-up of guerrilla forces.
 The armed struggle had spread to various districts in the north in the Phetchabun Mountains and the Phi Pan Nam Range.
 The armed forces of the party had also established a presence along the border with Malaysia, in the areas were the armed forces of the Communist Party of Malaya was based.

 In July 1969, nine CPT members were arrested, including a high-ranking Central Committee member.
 The arrests were presented by the government as a crucial victory over the party.